MaximeParizot/AscNames/README.md

 LEGROS_all.txt countains now all the relationships tunicates-vertebrates if your dataset and

-Then the script will call reduceV2.py and Correctname.py, at the end Finalnamed coutain each
+Then the script will call reduceV2.py at the end of the execution of the file if there is some naming problem unresolved script will show a list of the name found for each cases write - to skip the cases , -exit to skip all the following cases or the name wanted

+Once Correctname.py is executed the file Finalname countain each tunicate genes named with his name found

 To get statistics in a file the script Stats.py can also be executed :